We are very excited to offer you many great opportunities to interact with Oregon State students! Login to Handshake to

 The Employer Relations Team cannot assist you with:

 Processing payments over the phone; you can pay by check or by credit online via the OSU Marketplace (please note that we do not accept AMEX).

-Scheduling information sessions outside of the Employer Meet-Up structure.
+Scheduling information sessions outside of pre-scheduled networking events.

 Requesting catering for your events.